GEO9440 – Cryospheric Modelling

 Attendance at the first lecture is compulsory.
 Students who fail to meet, are considered to have withdrawn from the course unless they have previously given notice to the Student administration (email@example.com).

-- Attendance of the complete course is mandatory to take exam.
+- Attendance of the complete course is mandatory to take the exam.